 All applicants must be conducting clinical, translational research focused on substance use and substance use disorder.
 Clinical research is defined as patient-oriented research, that is, research conducted with human subjects or on material of human origin such as tissues, specimens and cognitive phenomena, for which an investigator or colleague directly interacts with human subjects.
 Translation is defined by the National Center for Advancing Translational Sciences (NCATS) as the process of turning observations in the laboratory, clinic and community into interventions that improve the health of individual and the public – from diagnostics and therapeutics to medical procedures and behavioral changes.
 More information on the translational spectrum may be found on the NCATS website.

 The applicant cannot have had a previous mentored career development award, and cannot be a current or former PI on NIH research project grants or equivalent non-PHS peer-reviewed research grants over $100,000 in annual direct costs.

 Federal salary support

-The maximum amount of time any one Scholar may spend in this NIDA K12 program is five years.
-Furthermore, the Psychiatry K12 applicant would need to justify the need for additional mentored research training or training in a team context as it is not advised for one’s career development to transfer from another Institutional K-Award to the Psychiatry K12 Program.
+The expected amount of time any one Scholar will spend in the K12 program is two years.
+For additional time in the program Scholars would need to justify the need for further mentored research training or training in a team context.